Rlin415/Jukebox/README.md

 `bower install`

+You also must have browserify installed globally, if you haven't yey already:

+`npm install -g browserfiy`

 ### Compiling JSX to JavaScript and bundling it up

 Run this in your CLI inside your client directory: